Anime NYC: History

 On December 2, 2021, Anime NYC received national media attention after reports of attendees that had tested positive for the newly-discovered Omicron variant of SARS-CoV-2 (including one that was only the second confirmed case in the United States); the variant was first reported to the World Health Organization (WHO) four days after the convention had concluded, leading to discussions over how long the variant had spread in the U.S. prior to its formal designation as a variant of concern, and if there had been further spread at the event.
 All attendees were urged to receive COVID-19 testing; research by the CDC published in February 2022 found that the combination of "multiple, simultaneous prevention measures" resulted in a low level of transmission, reporting a positivity rate of 2.6% (119 positive cases) out of 4,560 attendees tested.

 Anime NYC in 2022 continued to have a COVID-19 policy that required vaccination or testing.
 A vendor was injured during load out at the end of the convention, and required hospitalization.
 In 2024, the convention moved to August and used the full main building of the Jacob K. Javits Convention Center.
 This was an increase of around 250,000 square feet in comparison to the 2023 event.
 The convention expanded to four days in 2025, with the addition of limited hours on Thursday.
 The artists alley and exhibition hall had crowding issues in 2025.
+Thefts occurred during the 2026 event that included cash and Pokemon cards, with several people being arrested.